 Université de Montréal

-Opening hours: The Statistics Canada laboratory is reopening from Monday to Friday, from 9 a.m. to 5 p.m.
+Opening hours: The Statistics Canada laboratory is reopening from Monday to Friday, from 9 a.m. to 5 p.m, as well as Wednesdays from 5pm to 8pm.
 However, the schedule is subject to the reservation system described below.
 The CADRISQ laboratory will accommodate a limited number of researchers, by appointment only, in order to maintain a sufficient level of health safety.

-Reservation system: Until further notice, only 6 workstations will be available in the Statistics Canada laboratory.
+Reservation system: Until further notice, only 10 workstations will be available in the Statistics Canada laboratory.
 You must reserve a workstation before coming to the laboratory.
 An online reservation system has been implemented for workstation reservations.
 A day is divided into two work sessions: A reservation for 9 a.m. will give you access to a workstation from 9 a.m. to 1 p.m. and a reservation for 1 p.m. will give you access from 1 p.m. to 5 p.m.
+A reservation for 5pm on a Wednesday will give you access from 5pm until 8pm.
 The reservation system will ask you to choose a date, a workstation (1 to 6) and either the morning session (9 a.m.) or the afternoon session (1 p.m.).